To: Suwannee-Satilla Regional Water Planning Council

 Subject: Suwannee -Satilla Regional Water Planning Council Meeting

-This memorandum provides the meeting summary of the Suwannee-Satilla Regional Water Planning Council (Council) Meeting held on June 9, 2022, at Wiregrass Georgia Technical College (Brooks Hall) in Valdosta, Georgia.
+This memorandum provides the meeting summary of the Suwannee-Satilla Regional Water Planning Council (Council) Meeting held on November 2, 2022, at the Georgia Museum of Agriculture (Conference Room East) in Tifton, Georgia.
 This meeting also included participation virtually via the MS Teams platform.
 This memorandum provides a summary of the major items discussed at the Council Meeting.
-The meeting began at 10:00 AM to 2:00 PM and followed the agenda outlined below.
+The meeting began at 10:00 AM and completed at 2:00 PM and followed the agenda outlined below.

 1) Welcome and Introductions

 Council Chairman Scott Downing, initiated the meeting, welcomed Council Members and guests, and asked each Council Member (CM) and attendee to introduce themselves.
+Mr. Grady Thompson, a CM, welcomed everyone to Tifton.
 An outline of the agenda items that would be covered during the Council Meeting was then presented.
 Chairman Downing called for a Motion, which was seconded and a vote from other council members in attendance to approve the previous meeting summary.
+The previous meeting summary was approved.
 Chairman Downing then asked Council Members (CM) to review the agenda.
 A motion was made to approve the agenda, followed by a second and a vote passed to approve the agenda.

 2) Review of the Suwannee Satilla Regional Water Plan